Greetings from the Royalton Police Department!

 It has been another bizarre year for everyone with COVID -19 still wreaking havoc.
 Please, let us know if we can be of any service to you in these trying times.

-This year the Royalton Police Department had long time member, Gary Rogler, retire after 12 years of service.
-Officer Rogler was an integral part of our department and want to thank him for all his hard work and dedication.
+This year the Royalton Police Department had Officer David Leighton retire after 3 years of service.
+Officer Leighton was a wealth of experience and knowledge for our department, and I want to thank him for all his hard work and dedication.
 We wish him well in his future endeavors.

 In closing, I would like to convey to the entire Royalton Community that I am proud to be your Police Chief and will do my best to honor the trust and support that I have received.
 I have attached the mission statement for the Police Department and my vision for the future for policing in our community.
 Again, I encourage anyone who has questions or concerns to call or stop by.
 I thank you for the support that I have received, and I look forward to serving you for many years to come.

 The Royalton Police Department strives to serve its community in a manner that allows them to protect the rights and dignity of all persons.
 The Royalton Police Department is dedicated and committed to working with the community to make the Town of Royalton a safe and desirable place to live, work, and visit.
 Our goal is to partner with the community to solve problems, enforce the law, and improve public safety in a manner that is fair, impartial, transparent, and consistent and compassionate.

 The Vision for the future of the Royalton Police Department:

 Royalton can rely on a Police Department that is invested in its community and shares in its commitment to address the quality of life in our town, and is committed to: